 It poses a severe threat to the environment, animals, plants, and human lives.
 Deforestation, urbanization, mining, industrial wastes, and poor waste disposal systems are significant causes of soil pollution.

 3. Water Pollution

 Water pollution contaminates water bodies like streams, rivers, reservoirs, dams, and seas.
 The leakage of sewage lines, non-biodegradable materials, and industrial wastes are significant causes of water pollution.

-The chemicals and dangerous foreign substances like sewage, pesticides, fertilizers, lead, heavy metal, and scraps are major water polluting elements.
+Chemicals and dangerous foreign substances like sewage, pesticides, fertilizers, lead, heavy metals, and scraps are major water-polluting elements.

 4. Noise and Light Pollution